bensamborn/MLB_Win_Projections/README.md

 Testing was also conducted to compare the results of the linear regressions to projections created with a neural net using the Keras API.

-Results were inclusive but the keras_model_testing.py is there to play with for those that are curious.
+The results between the two models varied slightly, however, the general trend of predicting runs scored and runs allowed linearly to projected WAR was maintaned in both cases.
+The keras_model_testing.py module contains the neural network used to predict runs scored.

 ## Results
 Results are written to the Results/ folder.

 ![Win Projections](/Pictures/Wins.PNG)

-The results line up closely with 2021 Vegas win totals.
+The linear model results line up closely with 2021 Vegas win totals.

 ## Model Improvements
 - Include more batting and pitching metrics in regression